rizwanpasha/onedirect/README.md

 # Onedirect

-   Application development as part of interview for Onedirect.
+   Application developed as part of interview for Onedirect.

    [Click on this link for a working demo](https://rizwanpasha.github.io/onedirect)